-(1) The royalty does not apply to the entirety of the project.

-(2) The Company holds an option to purchase the royalty on a portion of overall uranium production from the project lands.
-The royalty rate adjusts to 10% in the future upon production of 200 million pounds from the combined royalty lands of the Dawn Lake and Waterbury Lake / Cigar Lake projects.

-(3) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.
+- (1) The royalty does not apply to the entirety of the project. - (2) The royalty rate adjusts to 10% in the future upon production of 200 million pounds from the combined royalty lands of the Dawn Lake and Waterbury Lake / Cigar Lake projects. - (3) The royalties on the Roughrider project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.